You've Got a Golden Ticket: Improving Generative Robot Policies With A Single Noise Vector: Experimental benchmarks

 \subsubsection{RGB diffusion policy in DexMimicGen}

-We use a diffusion policy with a U-Net backbone \cite{ronneberger2015u}, which has a ResNet-18 encoder for the RGB images, and an MLP for the robot proprioception data.
-The policy takes in $3$ RGB images and the end effector position, quaternion and gripper state for both arms.
-We train a separate policy for each of the $5$ tasks.
+We use the DexMimicGen benchmark \cite{jiang2025dexmimicgen}, which involves five bimanual tasks with Franka arms: \texttt{Drawer Cleanup}, \texttt{Tray Lift}, \texttt{Threading}, \texttt{Box Cleanup}, and \texttt{Piece Assembly}.
+For each of the $5$ tasks we train a separate diffusion policy with a U-Net backbone \cite{ronneberger2015u}, a ResNet-18 encoder for the RGB images, and an MLP for the robot proprioception data.
+The policy takes in $3$ RGB images and the end-effector position, quaternion, and gripper state for both arms.

-We search for $500$ tickets in $50$ environments each.
-We then evaluate on $100$ environments across $5$ random seeds.